Monetary and Non-monetary Barriers to Accessing Environmental Public Benefit Programs: Experimental Evidence from California

 Experimental Design

 The sampling frame is based on a mailing list purchased from a direct mailing company, containing approximately 12 million individuals from the State of California.
 We stratify the restricted mailing list based on the estimated income, household size, and county-level PM2.5 concentration.
 We use the mailing list's binned measure for estimated income.
 We group the household size into 1, 2, 3, and 4 or larger.
 We aggregate the PM2.5 measures into quartiles at the county level.
 The strata are interactions of the income, household, and PM2.5 bins.
-We sample 120,000 addresses from the stratified list, with twice as large a sampling probability for strata with household income less than $75,000.
+We sample approximately 90,000 addresses from the stratified list, with twice as large a sampling probability for strata with household income less than $75,000.
 We employ differential weights so that the program targets lower-income households, as per the policy objective of our subsidized air purifier program.

 Experimental Design Details